MohawkTSDB/mohawk/README.md

 ## Introduction

 Mohawk can use different [backends](/backend) for different use cases.
 Different backends may vary in speed, persistancy and scalability.
-Mohawk use a [RESTful API](/examples/REST.md) identical to Hawkular, inheriting Hawkular's echosystem of clients and plugins.
+Mohawk use a subset of Hawkular's [RESTful API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.

 #### Compatibility